pygame/pygame/docs/reST/ref/surface.rst

       in video memory are not always linearly packed.
 Subsurfaces will also have a larger pitch than their real width.

-      This value is not needed for normal Pygame usage.
+      This value is not needed for normal pygame usage.

       .. ## Surface.get_pitch ##